Multi-messenger flare in the quasar PKS 0446+11: A single-zone SED model

 The small size of the region, however, suggests that it is located close to the jet base and not far from the central black hole, $\lesssim 0.5$~pc, because it would expand adiabatically when moving to farther parts of the jet.
 This is supported by the fact that the SED does not describe radio measurements, for which the inner part of the jet is opaque.
 Data points in the radio band were used as the upper limit in our SED modeling, and the corresponding emission is assumed to come from different parts of the jet.

 The estimate of the neutrino flux, which determines the hadronic part of the SED model, depends crucially on the assumed duration of the flare.
-Note that the inspection of the gamma-ray light curve, cf.\ \autoref{f:lc}, reveals two timescales of the flare: short peaks of a few-day duration and the main flare of 500 days.
-If the neutrino emission were associated with the short timescale, the flux estimate would increase by two orders of magnitude, making the observed SED impossible to explain.
+Note that the inspection of the gamma-ray light curve, cf.~\autoref{f:lc}, reveals two timescales of the flare: short peaks of a few-day duration and the main flare of 500~d.
+For detailed analysis, see \autoref{sa:flare}.
+If the neutrino emission were associated with the short timescale, the flux estimate would increase by two orders of magnitude, making the observed SED impossible to explain because of the required unrealistic proton power.
 We consider this as an additional argument that the neutrino emission is associated with longer processes, of the order of the duration of the main gamma-ray and radio flare.

 The inferred parameters of the injected proton spectrum are quite unusual.
 The spectrum is parametrized with a segment of a power law, with the minimal and maximal energies being free parameters, together with the spectral index.
 We find that a hard proton spectrum is needed to describe all the data, and the difference between minimal and maximal energies is less than an order of magnitude.
 Attempts to describe the SED with a wider spectrum for protons fail because of an excessive contribution of secondary photons at the energies between the synchrotron and Compton bumps of the SED~--- this problem is also known for TXS~0506$+$056 \citep{0506-SED}.
-Though such a narrow and hard spectrum would be unusual for injected electrons, it is expected for hadrons accelerated in the immediate vicinity of the central black hole of the active galaxy \citep[see, e.g.,][]{GapPtitsynaNeronov,KisakaLevinsonToma}.
-Thus, the observation of the high energy neutrino from \pks is a rare case where hints about the origin of accelerated protons may be obtained.
+The most problematic contribution comes from electromagnetic cascades initiated by both Bethe-Heitler electrons and from energetic photons born in $\pi^0$ decays.
+Variants of proton acceleration mechanisms, possibly operating in the jet and providing such hard and narrow spectra, include magnetic reconnection \citep[e.g.,][]{GaoReconnection,NalewajkoReconnection}, the converter mechanism \citep{Converter}, transrelativistic shocks \citep{BykovJETP}, etc. The observation of the high energy neutrino from \pks is a rare case where hints about the origin of accelerated protons may be obtained.
 This might be related to the extremely small viewing angle (\autoref{s:eye}), which opens access to a different combination of observables.